Kids IT Courses

 Importance

-• IoT powers industries like smart homes, healthcare, transportation, and agriculture.
-Early exposure gives kids a competitive edge in tomorrow’s tech-driven world.
+• IoT is used in smart homes, health, farming, and more.
+Learning it now gives kids a head start in tomorrow’s world.

 Session 1 : What is IoT?